ClaireLee22/Predicting-Bike-Sharing-Patterns/README.md

 Build a neural network from scratch and use it to predict daily bike rental ridership.

 ### Project Procedure
-- Explore the data
 - Preprocesse the data
-  - Transfered skewed continous features
+  - Scale continous features that they have zero mean and a standard deviation of 1.
-  - One-hot encoding
+  - Split the data into training, testing, and validation sets
 - Evaluate performance of several supervised learning algorithms
-- Choose the best model
+- Build the network
-- Tune model parameters using grid search
-- Evaluate feature importance to optimize the model's performance
+- Train the network
-  - feature_importances_  attribute
+- Make predictions
-  - recursive feature elimination(RFE)

 ### Project Results